-The recent forum held in Denver sponsored by The Coalition for Living Safely With Dogs, reports results from a year long survey taken throughout Colorado about the number of dogs involved in dog bite incidents.
-The survey was taken from July 2007 to July 2008, and covered 17 “districts” in Colorado, including the Denver area; El Paso and Weld counties; and some Western Slope counties.
+A forum held in Denver, sponsored by The Coalition for Living Safely With Dogs*, results were reported from a year long survey taken throughout Colorado about the number of dogs involved in dog bite incidents.
+The survey was taken from July 2007 to July 2008, and covered 17 “districts” in Colorado, inclusive of metropolitan Denver area, El Paso and Weld counties, and some Western Slope counties.

-There were approximately 700,000 dogs in the study area, and a total of 2060 bites were reported, approximately one bite for every 350 dogs, less than 1% of the total population studied.
-According to coalition member the data indicate that “any dog can bite, but most don’t.”
+A population of 700,000 dogs were included in the study.
+From this population, a total of 2060 dog bites inflicted to people were reported.
+Based on the total number of dogs included in the population, divided by the number of dog bites, produced a ratio of approximately one dog bite for every 350 dogs, less than 1% of the total population.
+Hence, according to a coalition member, the data indicate that “any dog can bite, but most don’t.”